 I’d venture to guess that everyone knows someone affected by mental illness: for me it was a close family member as well as a good friend, both of whom died by suicide.
 I often ask myself if I could have done something differently — if I could have noticed the signs earlier or been more involved.
 Continue reading A Reminder That It’s OK to Seek Help

 There are few things more devastating in life than losing a loved one.
 Unfortunately, in our hectic culture, many of us don’t get much time and space to deal with the aftermath of loses like these.
 Yet it is inevitable that we all go through a process of grief after losing someone we cherished; in fact, psychologists have identified some universal stages of grief commonly experienced after loss.
-Continue reading Understanding the Stages of Grief
+Continue reading Understanding the Five Stages of Grief

 If you share your life with animals, it’s easy to think of them as part of the family — like the cat who occupies my desk whenever I’m working, patiently waiting for me to take a break and play.
 Dogs were domesticated nearly 14,000 years ago as working animals but undoubtedly developed a role as pets at the same time, while cats appear to have domesticated themselves multiple times, possibly as early as the Neolithic era.
 Sixty-eight percent of households keep animals, including not just cats and dogs but rats, hamsters, rabbits, fish, horses, and more.

 But with the benefits of pets comes an inevitable dark side: What happens when the beloved animals who have become important parts of our lives pass away, leaving us with urns on our desks instead of warm bodies?

 Continue reading Loss of a Pet: How to Cope With the Death of Your Animal Friend